-- The existing provisions of the Criminal Code do not distinguish among the hierarchy (or "posts") of actions within the criminal organization in terms of their activity or intensity, as these conditions are only considered during the sentencing phase. - A person outside of a criminal organization does not become a member of it by receiving a contracted job from the organization, as integration into said organization requires knowledge of the organization's inner workings and active involvement within it; a clear distinction must be made between substantively judging a criminal act committed as a member of a criminal organization, and a criminal act committed on a contracted job from a criminal organization (or any of its members). - If there is evidence that a criminal offense was linked to the operation of an actual criminal organization, or committed within the context of such, then due to the conditions it was carried out-particularly due to the nature of specific behavior presuming the prior or later linked actions of others, and due to events that are necessary and therefore likely to occur, it can be concluded that the action of the occasional perpetrator (participant) is recognized at the time it was carried out as being committed within a criminal organization.
+• if there is evidence that a criminal offense was linked to the operation of an actual criminal organization, or committed within the context of such, then due to the conditions it was carried out-particularly due to the nature of specific behavior presuming the prior or later linked actions of others, and due to events that are necessary and therefore likely to occur, it can be concluded that the action of the occasional perpetrator (participant) is recognized at the time it was carried out as being committed within a criminal organization.

-This language is clear.
-Although the legal harmonizing resolution grants a unified interpretation of human trafficking, prostitution, drug trafficking, and other classic activities of a similar nature in the organized underworld, neither the Criminal Code nor the definitions in the resolution exclude the possibility of applying these provisions in cases where a large part of the members of a criminal organization are leaders at the highest levels of public authority institutions.
-In fact, it does not even exclude this from being the element that moves and defines the criminal organization, which is not the organized underworld, but the organized upper world itself.
+It is a clear language.
+Although the legal harmonizing resolution grants a unified interpretation of human trafficking, prostitution, drug trafficking, and other classic activities of a similar nature in the organized underworld, neither the Criminal Code nor the definitions in the resolution exclude the possibility of applying these provisions in cases when a large part of the members of a criminal organization are leaders at the highest levels of public authority institutions.
+In fact, it does not even exclude this from being the element that moves and defines the criminal organization, which is not the organized underworld, but the organized upperworld itself.